Qup42/loghead/docs/ssh_recorder.md

 ## Usage

 The SSH session recorder writes the recorded sessions in the the recording directory.
 The recordings are in the [`asciinema`](https://asciinema.org/) format.
-The files have the format `ssh-session-{ns timestamp}-{random id}.cast`.
+The recordings are saved as `<stablenodeid>/<RFC 3339 timestamp>.cast` under the configured recordings directory.
+`<stablenodeid>` is the stable node id of the accessing node.